 What to look for in what comes next

-When you're evaluating replacements, the question isn't "does this have better OKR templates?"
-It's: does this system close the gap between goals and the work that's supposed to prove them?
-Can leadership see, on any given Monday, what work is driving which metric — and what's stalled?
-Does it structurally enforce single ownership, or just allow it?
+The right question is whether the next system structurally closes the gap between goals and the work that's supposed to prove them.
+Can leadership see, on any given Monday, what work is moving which metric and what's stalled?
+Does the system enforce single ownership, or just allow it?
+Does it update automatically when work changes, or does it require a person to reconcile the two layers by hand?